ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 To implement spatial constraints and prevent the robot from entering designated zones, the `costmap_prohibition_layer` package is integrated.
 The parameters delineating the restricted zones are defined within the `jackal_navigation/params/prohibition_layer.yaml` file, demarcating the 'Restricted Area'.
 The `dynamic_obstacle_updater.py` script dynamically modifies the restricted zones by subscribing to the `/gazebo/cone_position` topic, ascertaining the cone's location, and updating the prohibition parameters to reflect the shifting blockade area.

-In the Rviz visualization of the Global Costmap, these designated areas are represented in gray (@fig:amcl_localization), indicating their status as high-cost routes that the navigation algorithm is conditioned to avoid.
+In the Rviz visualization of the Global Costmap, these designated areas are represented in gray (@fig:global_costmap), indicating their status as high-cost routes that the navigation algorithm is conditioned to avoid.
 These modifications preserve the integrity of the underlying static map while overlaying dynamic navigation constraints.

-==== Global Planning
+=== Global Planning

 The A\* algorithm is employed for global planning within the `move_base` package, calculating an optimal path from the robot's starting point to its goal while considering the mapped environment.
 A\* is a search algorithm that combines the advantages of best-first search and Dijkstra's algorithm to efficiently find the shortest path in a known environment, making it particularly useful for robot path planning and navigation.